Mint-Blockchain/mint-node/README.md

 ### Usage

-1. ensure you have an Ethereum L1 full node RPC available:
+step 1. ensure you have an Ethereum L1 full node RPC available:

 * setting `OP_NODE_L1_ETH_RPC`.
 If running your own L1 node, it needs to be fully synced.
 * You also need a Beacon API RPC which can be set in `OP_NODE_L1_ETH_RPC`.

-Example:
 ```
 # .env file
 OP_NODE_L1_ETH_RPC=https://eth-mainnet.g.alchemy.com/v2/<your key>
 OP_NODE_L1_BEACON=<beacon api rpc>
 ```

-2. Start the node
+step 2.
+Start the node

 * for Mint Mainnet
 ```